What is an Asbestos Testing Report?

 What Are the Common Asbestos-containing Materials Found in Australian Properties?

-Some of the common asbestos-containing materials include fibro or asbestos cement sheets for walls, ceilings, eaves, and fences, corrugated roofing, vinyl floor tiles, pipe insulation, sprayed coatings, and bitumen-based waterproofing.
+Common materials include asbestos cement sheets, corrugated roofing, vinyl floor tiles, pipe insulation, sprayed coatings, and bitumen-based waterproofing.